WildernessLabs/Clima/README.md

     - `SolarVoltageInput` - Access the voltage input from the Solar Add-on
     - `Gnss` - Access the NEO-M8 GNSS/GPS module
     - `ColorLed` - Access an RGB LED

+5. Run the [Clima_Demo](Source/Clima_Demo/) project that uses all the peripherals onboard and outputs readings every few seconds.

 ## Hardware Specifications